Imprimatur (novel): Critical reception

 The novel was first published in Italian in March 2002 after the rights were bought by the publishing house, Mondadori (owned by Fininvest).
 It was reported as the fourth bestselling book at the time, and led to a second edition.

 The novel received a number of positive critical reviews in the international literary press.
-Solander, the American magazine of the Historical Novel Society, and El Pais of Spain compared it with classic 20th century historical novels like Umberto Eco´s The Name of the Rose and The Leopard by Giuseppe Tomasi di Lampedusa.
+Solander, the American magazine of the Historical Novel Society, and El País of Spain compared it with classic 20th century historical novels like Umberto Eco´s The Name of the Rose and The Leopard by Giuseppe Tomasi di Lampedusa.

 The Times Literary Supplement, a British literary magazine, said, "Imprimatur starts well and gets better."
 The Independent called it "an exuberant and discursive historical novel, crammed with fascinating detail."
 Scotland on Sunday said, "The authors inject every scene with life, colour, lies and wit."
 The Herald described it as "a literary page-turner which delivered what Eco could not: a genuinely new discovery which was guaranteed to set the cat among the Vatican pigeons."

 In Australia, The Australian reviewer wrote, "A massive, elegant, baroque edifice, superbly written and researched.
 Imprimatur is as genuine as The Da Vinci Code is phony.
 High-minded satire gives way to broad comedy and finally slapstick.
 Imprimatur is many things: anti-clerical tract, Chaucerian comedy, whodunit, history thesis and Dickensian dose of urban underbelly."